deanturpin/thelaststraw/readme.md

 You can also buy Real Pâtisserie bread from Taj but it mostly comes in perforated plastic bags.
 Apart from the baguettes!

-At a push you could buy buns from Waitrose and put them in the plain paper bags from the mushroom section rather than those with the plastic panel.

 ![](images/baguettes.jpg)